-Saraland, AL, — (2012) The City Barber Shop has been in business for as long as I can remember; it is owned and operated by a guy named Roger.
-It is the place where I remember getting my first hair cut.
-I must have been around 4 or 5.
-My dad took me and Roger put a board on the barber chair so I would sit up high enough.
-I always asked for a “GI,” which was the easiest haircut possible.
-I doubt that that was my first haircut, it is just the first memory I have.
-I am pretty sure that my elderly sister used to cut my hair before then.
+The City Barber Shop had been in business for as long as I could remember.
+Located by the local Western Auto Store, it was owned and operated by a guy named Roger and it was the place where I remember getting my first hair cut.
+I must have been around 4 or 5 years old.
+My dad drove me on a Saturday morning.
+Roger placed a wooden board on the barber chair so I would sit up high enough.
+I always asked for a “GI,” which had to be the easiest haircut possible.
+I doubt that it was my first haircut, it’s just the first memory I have.
+I’m also pretty sure that my elderly sister used to cut my hair before then.

-Case in point: I met a guy today who’d graduated from Satsuma 12 years before I did.
-As we spoke we learned we had some connections; he worked in the A/C business (I once sort-of worked in this business) and we both went to Satsuma High School.
-But what caught my attention was his last name.
+On that morning, I met a guy who’d graduated from Satsuma 12 years before I did.
+We learned that we had connections; he worked in the HVAC business (I once sort-of worked in this business) and we both went to Satsuma High School.
+But his last name is what got my attention.

-I played baseball for the Shelton Beach Pharmacy Wildcats for three years.
-This was my first time to play organized baseball; I was 10.
+As a 10-year old, I played baseball for the Shelton Beach Pharmacy Wildcats for three years.
+This was my first time to play organized baseball.
 Coach Byrd was, well, the coach.
 I have memories of going over to his house on McKeough Street to try on uniforms, of riding in the back of his green pickup truck to practice, and of his love of coaching.

-As I spoke with the guy at Roger’s I learned that he and Coach Byrd were brothers.
-I had thought about my coach many times in my life.
-Once, he allowed me to pitch during practice – a mistake that Ernie Carlisle regretted as I threw a wild pitch right into Ernie’s back.
+As I spoke with the guy at the barber shop, I learned that he and Coach Byrd were brothers.
+Once, he allowed me to pitch during practice – a mistake that a guy named Ernie regretted as I threw a wild pitch right into Ernie’s back.
 Thankfully, he didn’t charge the mound.
 I also remember the confidence that I gained by playing for Coach Byrd.

-Sadly, his brother told me that Coach Byrd had passed away several years ago.
-Mr. Byrd said that Coach Byrd’s wife sold her house and moved away after that.
+Sadly, his brother told me that Coach Byrd had passed away several years earlier.